Gambling Laws – State by State Online Gambling Law Analysis

 Washington: With racetracks, charitable “Vegas Nights” and social home games, there are ways to play here in Washington.
 There are also plenty of card rooms as well as commercial and tribal casinos across the state.

 Washington DC: The federal district doesn’t have a huge spread of options for a gamble.
-There are charity events including “Monte Carlo” nights, and a lottery, but no casinos or horse-racing wagers allowed.
+There are charity events including “Monte Carlo” nights, a lottery, and sports betting.
+The District of Columbia has no casinos or horse-racing wagers allowed, but MGM National Harbor (in Maryland) is only 10 miles away.
 Social home games don’t enjoy any special dispensation either.

 West Virginia: There is a lot going on.
 West Virginia has racecourses for horses and dogs, racinos with table games, and poker rooms.
-Table games have been allowed since 2008.
-No social home gaming however.
+Table games have been allowed since 2008, but no social gaming.
+West Virginia has sports betting and, since July 2020, real money online casinos.

 Wisconsin: The home of Phil Hellmuth has horseracing, charity bingo and almost twenty tribal casinos including several with poker rooms.
 Over a dozen poker tournaments run each week across the state.